The Power of Close Friends In Your Job Search

 Jennifer M. George is the Mary Gibbs Jones Professor Emeritus of Management in Organizational Behavior at the Jones Graduate School of Business at Rice University.

-Erik Dane is Jones School Distinguished Associate Professor of Management (organizational behavior) at Jones Graduate School of Business at Rice University.
+Erik Dane is a former professor and was the Jones School Distinguished Associate Professor of Management (organizational behavior) at Jones Graduate School of Business at Rice University.

 To learn more, please see: George, J.M., & Dane, E. (2016).
 Affect, emotion, and decision making.
 Organizational Behavior and Human Decision Processes, 136, 47–55.